panva/jose/docs/types/interfaces/JWK_EC_Public.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Convenience interface for Public EC JSON Web Keys
+Convenience interface for public EC JSON Web Keys.

 ## Properties